Avashist1998/Avashist1998.github.io/content/posts/sorting_visualization.md

 ## Final Thoughts

-I had a great time building the visualization, but looking back at the whole processes, I should have separated the sorting logic and visual elements.
-My recommendation to fellow coders would be to implement a MVC design for the visualization, making the code reusable and expandable. `D3.js` is a great tool for data visualization, and will use it in the future.
-I hope you enjoyed looking at the different sorting algorithms, and comparing them.
+While I enjoyed building the sorting visualization, I realize in retrospect that I should have separated the sorting logic and visual elements for better reusability and expandability.
+My recommendation to fellow programmers would be to consider implementing an MVC design for visualizations.
+Additionally, I found `D3.js` to be a powerful tool for data visualization and look forward to using it again in the future.
+I hope you found the comparison of different sorting algorithms in the visualization to be informative and enjoyable.